Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Results

 \subsection{Insights about Aid Assignment Mechanisms}

+Having assessed the robustness of our impact estimates, we now turn to the assignment mechanism, using out-of-sample prediction performance to quantify how systematically each donor targets neighborhoods.
 Figure~\ref{fig:AUC} summarizes out‑of‑sample Area Under the Curves (AUC) for predicting which neighborhoods receive projects.
-AUC values of $0.50$ indicate predictive performance no better than random guessing; $0.70$ means that, in 70\% of randomly drawn treated--control pairs, the model ranks the actually treated neighborhood higher; values closer to $1$ indicate highly predictable placement, based on the data and modeling strategy.
+AUC values of 0.50 indicate predictive performance no better than random guessing; 0.70 means that, in 70\% of randomly drawn treated--control pairs, the model ranks the actually treated neighborhood higher; values closer to 1 indicate highly predictable placement, based on the data and modeling strategy.

 Two broad patterns emerge.
-First, placement is meaningfully \emph{non‑random} for both funders: models that use satellite imagery alone (M) already separate treated from control units well above the random‑guessing baseline, and adding tabular covariates with ADM2 fixed effects (M{+}X{+}FE) yields small, consistent improvements.
+First, placement is meaningfully \emph{non‑random} for both funders: models that use satellite imagery alone (M) already separate treated from control units well above the random‑guessing baseline in most cases, and adding tabular covariates with ADM2 fixed effects (M{+}X{+}FE) yields small, consistent improvements.
 This supports our core identification strategy—image features proxy the map‑based information officials use when deciding where to place projects.

-Second, there is clear sectoral heterogeneity in predictability.
-Sectors whose siting is tightly tied to the measured tabular and image covariates are easier to classify, while social sectors show more moderate separability.
-This is exactly the type of variation we would expect if imagery and tabular variables together capture on‑the‑ground constraints and opportunities that are highly non-uniform across settings.
+Second, there is sectoral heterogeneity in treatment predictability.
+Projects with physical requirements show often high levels of predictability using image covariates (e.g., mining), while some social sectors show more moderate separability (Education (110) is an exception).
+This is the type of variation we would expect if imagery and tabular variables together capture on‑the‑ground constraints and opportunities that are highly non-uniform across settings.